LiuYuancheng/PLC_and_RTU_Simulator/README.md

 ### Project Usage Cases

-In this section we will introduce 3 use cases of the PLC and RTU simulators.
+In this section we will introduce two use cases of the PLC and RTU simulators.

 ##### Use Case 1: Building a train control system with PLC and RTU